Examination of the intestines using modern methods. Treatment of intestinal obstruction Other research methods

 • availability.

-The disadvantages include discomfort during the introduction of the probe and discomfort during the withdrawal of anesthesia.
+Disadvantages include discomfort during insertion of the probe and unpleasant sensations during the cessation of anesthesia.
 FEGDS is performed if the following pathology is suspected:

 • ulcer;